Asymptotic behavior of the velocity distribution of driven inelastic gas with scalar velocities: analytical results: Model

-It may be shown that, except when $r_w=-1$, the system reaches a steady state at large times.
-For the Maxwell gas, it may be shown analytically by obtaining the exact time evolution of the total energy~\cite{Prasad:13}.
-For a general collision kernel, the existence of steady state may be seen through Monte Carlo simulations for both one-component gas~\cite{Prasad:13}, as well as two-component gas~\cite{Prasad:18}.
-Since the stochasticity does not arise from a sum of many events, there is no compelling reason for the distribution for noise to be a gaussian.
-For example, in experiments with sinusoidally oscillating wall driving the particles, if the collision times are assumed to be random, $\Phi(\eta) \sim (c^2-\eta^2)^{-1/2}$, with $\eta\in (-c,c)$~\cite{Prasad:18}.
+Thirdly, the model of dissipative driving may also be motivated by experimental systems, where driving is usually through collisions with a massive wall.
+In such a wall-particle collision event, the velocity of a particle $i$, $v_i$ and that of the wall, $v_w$ change to $v_i^\prime$ and $v_w^\prime$ respectively according to $(v_i^\prime-v_w^\prime)=-r_w(v_i-v_w)$, where $r_w$ is the coefficient of restitution for the wall-particle collision.
+Considering $v_w^\prime\approx v_w$, for a massive wall, rearranging and replacing $(1+r_w)v_w$ by a noise $\eta$ results in \eref{wall collision}.
+Within this motivation, $r_w$ takes only positive values.
+Since the stochasticity does not arise from a sum of many events, there is no compelling reason for the distribution for noise $\Phi(\eta)$ to be a gaussian.
+For example, in experiments with sinusoidally oscillating wall driving the particles, if the collision times are assumed to be random, $\Phi(\eta) \sim (c^2-\eta^2)^{-1/2}$, with $\eta\in (-c,c)$~\cite{Prasad:19}.
 This corresponds to the asymptotic behaviour of the noise being $\Phi(\eta) \sim \exp(-a |\eta|^\gamma)$ with $\gamma=\infty$.
 To incorporate the general case where the tails of the noise distribution may differ from a gaussian, we could consider noise distributions which decay either as a stretched exponential or as a power law or faster than a stretched exponential (for example $\exp[-e^{|\eta|}]$).
-However, we find that the power law tail and distribution decaying faster than stretched exponential may be considered as a special case of the stretched exponential case [$\gamma =0$ and $\gamma=\infty$ respectively in Eq.~(\ref{eq:noise-pdf})] for large values of $\eta$.
+However, we find that the power law tail and distribution decaying faster than stretched exponential may be considered as special cases of the stretched exponential form~[$\gamma =0$ and $\gamma=\infty$ respectively in Eq.~(\ref{eq:noise-pdf})] for large values of $\eta$.
 For these reasons, we consider a set of noise distributions $\Phi(\eta)$ whose leading order asymptotic behaviour are stretched exponentials: \be \ln \Phi(\eta) \sim -b|\eta|^\gamma +\ldots+ \tilde{\chi} \ln|\eta|,~ b,\gamma>0, ~\mathrm{for~} \eta^2 \gg \langle \eta^2 \rangle_\Phi, \ee where $\langle \cdots \rangle_\Phi$ denotes average with respect to $\Phi(\eta)$.